Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: New Zealand offers a stable and straightforward tax system.
-While no specific incentives target data center development, the country's business-friendly environment and lack of capital gains tax are broadly beneficial for corporate investment.
+Tax Advantage For Data Centers: New Zealand offers a stable and straightforward tax environment but provides no specific financial incentives for data center investment or operation.
+The primary benefit is a transparent and predictable corporate tax structure that simplifies financial planning for international companies.

 Natural Disaster Risk

 Gisborne has a very low overall natural disaster risk profile, with an INFORM Risk score of 1.5 out of 10, as of September 2025.
-While the composite score is low, operators must engineer facilities to account for specific regional hazards.
+While the aggregate risk is minimal, operators must engineer facilities to mitigate specific, localized threats.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business